jundalisay/superb/content/en/superphysics/principles/chapter-04.md

  -->

 The timespan from the Big Bang to the actual riding of the car might take billions of years from our perspective.
 But since time is a product of the Creator, then It is not bound by that time.
 To It, the closing of the loop from the idea of the car to the experience of the car is instantaneous.

-The next post will explain the nature of ideas.